+Activity Additional Linked Activities Student Comments/Reflection

+Continue to demonstrate

+competency in the

+delivery of the Acute

+Medicines Service as

+described in years 2 & 3

+(& 4).

-Demonstrate
+Demonstrate Suggested activities include an

-competency in
+competency in MCR review / asthma or COPD

-communicating with
+communicating with review / annual review of

-patients about their
+patients about their compliance aid patients

-medicines - in particular
+medicines - with patients

-with patients who are on
+who are on multiple

-multiple medications and
+medications and with

-with patient
+patient representatives

-representatives who are
+who are collecting

-collecting medicines.
+medicines.

-Lead a patient safety
+Lead a patient safety Week one - record and review

-discussionon near
+discussionon near near misses, dispensing incidents.

-misses, using Quality
+misses, using Quality Week two lead team review.

-Improvement tools to
+Improvement tools to week two lead tearn review.

 analyse near misses.

+Undertake a discussion

-Discuss a patient care
+regarding patient care

-issue with another
+issue with another Health

-Health Care Professional.
+Care Professional and

-How is this recorded?
+record this appropriately.

 Use the New Medicines

 Intervention Support

 Tool (NMIST), following

 up with patient.

-Schedule intervention
+Schedule intervention on

-on PCR as reminder.
+PCR as reminder.

 Use the PCR tools to

 deliver either a smoking

+-

-cessation or gluten free
+cessation or gluten free foods consultation

-foods consultation

 Check the dose of a Record as an intervention on PMR

-paediatric prescription and system.
+prescription for a child and system.
 Discuss guidelines for

 explain why this is dispensing for children and related

 appropriate or not. standard operating procedure.

-Discuss with the pharmacist
+Discuss with the pharmacist Identify tools such as

-•

-prescriptions for whith
+prescriptions for which Stockley's for undertaking

-potential drug interactions have been identified and
+potential drug interactions interactions reviews.

+have been identified and Descurie number of

-explaining why action was
+explaining why action was Record a number of

-or was not
+or was not taken. interactions and there

+significance and discuss

+with facilitator and identify

+relevant actions to be

 taken.
-Dess shart to set the

 Perform CD management, Dose checking opioid

-following standard medicines andensuring
+following standard Dose checking opioid medicines andensuring

 operating procedures. breakthrough medication is

-appropriate
+operating procedures. appropriate

 strength/formulation.

-CD destruction processes for out of data (OOD) and
+CD destruction processes

 for out of date (OOD) and

 patient returns

-Counsel a patient abouta
+Counsel patients about a

 treatment regimen

 involving more than one

 medicine for one purpose

 e.g. H pylori treatment or

 NSAID and PPI.

 Counsel patients on

 different devices and

-therapies - e.g. inhalers,

-GTN spray, diabetes testing
+therapies - e.g. inhalers, GTN spray, diabetes testing

 strips, antidepressants,

 anticancer therapy, DMARD

 Etc

-Lead a team training
+Lead a team training Find out what is important for the

-session on a drug/ device
+session on a drug/ device pharmacy team for this session.

-(e.g. insulin pen, inhaler
+(e.g., insulin pen, inhaler What are their learning needs?

 etc).

-,
+5

-Complete a reflection on a
+Complete a reflection on What happened / why was this

-patient interaction.
+an interaction with a important for the patients care /

+patient.
+What will you change in your

+practice next time?

 Get feedback from

 facilitator, pharmacist,

 pharmacy team members,

-patient

-Process a prescription for
+patient Process a prescription for

 an unlicensed medicine

 (where possible).
 This will

 include clinical

 assessment of the

 prescription, following the

 national specials

 authorisation process,

 ordering and dispensing

 of the medication.
 If not

+32

-possible, discuss process
+possible, discuss process with team.

-with team.